kajinic/DTUR101/README.md

 -   Ly202-R8107-LIFE 1pm - 5pm

-We have now worked with basic statistical concepts.
-We will spent some time going over them again, so we all agree on statistical hypothesis: null versus alternative, level of significance (alpha), statistical power (beta), type I (FP) / II (FN) errors.
-After this we will talk about correlation and covariance.
+We will spent some time on the exercises from last week and then go over the going over basic statistical concepts again, so we all agree on:

+-   Descriptive statistics
+-   Statistical inference (sample versus population)
+-   The normal distibution (aka Gaussian)
+-   Confidence intervals
+-   The standard normal distribution (standard-/z-score normalisation)
+-   Hypothesis testing (null versus alternative)
+-   p-values
+-   Level of significance
+-   Power
+-   Alpha values
+-   Beta values
+-   Type I error (False positives)
+-   Type II error (False negatives)
+-   Confusion matrices

+If you are still uncertain on these concepts, please take a look again at the code from the last classes, rewatch some of the videos and use google.
+After this we will do the exercises on correlation and covariance.

 **Class Curriculum**

 -   Recapitulation of previous class
--   Summary of statistical concepts
+-   Summary of basic statistical concepts
 -   Correlation and covariance
 -   Video: [5 - Correlation and Covariance - Nuts and bolt](https://www.youtube.com/watch?v=WcPGgtptxZ4)